 Please click here to view the NTAC 2015 2nd Quarter report

 Please click here to view the NTAC 2014 3rd Quarter report.

-The Neighborhood Traffic Advisory Committee meets quarterly on the second Monday of the month at 6:30 p.m. in the Public Meeting room.
+The Neighborhood Traffic Advisory Committee meets on the second Monday of each month at 6:30 p.m. in the Township Manager's Conference room.

 The Neighborhood Traffic Advisory Committee is a 5 member board.
 Members are appointed by the Board of Supervisors.

 Currently, there is one vacancy on the Neighborhood Traffic Advisory Committee.

 When local governments across the U.S. receive complaints from residents, among the most frequent are about vehicles using 25-mile-per-hour neighborhood streets as speedways, or drivers that are ignoring stop signs.

 It’s the same here.
 From all our residential neighborhoods, our police department, township administrators, and supervisors field calls from concerned residents reporting pervasive speeding and moving violations at stop signs by cars, trucks and motorcycles.